Select Page

 All prairie dogs, adult males, females, and juveniles, engage in the behavior of kissing.

-Young prairie dogs seem to do the opposite.
-They become tenser with a large audience.
-They also fight more while kissing less.
-The only possible reason for the immature prairie dogs’ behavior is that reason; they are behaving like a youngster.
+Larger crowds had the opposite effect on young prairie dogs as they became tenser with a large audience.
+They also fought more while kissing less.
+The reason for the immature prairie dogs’ behavior is because they are behaving like a youngster.

 Prairie dogs are one of North America’s keystone species.
 If you would like to find out what other animals are, I have written an article which you may find interesting.
 You can find it here.